 #1

 Summary: In Dean Shareski's post entitled The Teachers We Need he goes over some really critical qualities that current and inspiring teachers today need to have.
 One I thought that stood out the most is he said teachers in today's classroom need to actually have an emotional connection with their students.
 I thought this was a particularly strong statement of his "I don’t think it’s possible today to be an effective teacher, let alone a great one, without a deep commitment to care.
 That’s certainly not the only trait but without it, I don’t see much chance of success or fulfillment."
 He goes on to say that the teacher today need to be a new breed.
 We need to be caring individuals who stay connected with the students we are teaching.
 I agree fully with his stance.
+Comment: I am currently going to college right now and I hope one day I will become one of the great teachers you are talking about.
+I think it is so true what you said about teachers need to care in today's classroom environment.

 Summary:Teachers do not resist making changes; they resist people who try to make them change.
 Once coaches abandon the role of change agent, we can build trust and rapport and engage teachers in nonjudgmental conversations about their experiences, feelings, needs, ambitions, and goals.
 (Evocative Coaching, page 6)